joshuapaling/ruby-atm-microcourse/readme.md

 If your function calls a sub-function, keep in mind that Ruby has no concept of 'pass by value'.
 Variables are always a reference to an object.

-### Step 5/6 Discussion Points
+**Refactor tips and discussion points**

 * How many lines did you have to change, going from 5 to 6?
-* What if we changed the available notes again (but still intentionally not dealing with the trickier case mentioned above)?
-Eg. $100, $20 and $10 notes - Could you do this in a single line?
+* What if we made $100 notes available, aswell?
+Could you do this in a single line?
 * Refactor your code so that you could change to $100, $20 and $10 notes, by changing a single line.
 * What is the most future-proof solution?